JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7970 days**.
+Here is a random fact about me - I have been on this planet for **7971 days**.

-And here is a just a random fact -  **When playing competitive darts the player must be 7 feet 9 1/4 inches back from the dartboard.
-Also the board must be 5 feet 8 inches above the floor**.
+And here is a just a random fact -  **The New Zealand Kiwi bird cannot fly**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)